xapn/rpn-calculator-kata/README.md

 ## Getting started

 Fork this [repository](https://github.com/chrysocode/java-code-kata-boilerplate) at first, then replace the artifact coordinates used by the build system.
 Name the code kata too.
+Make changes only in the "develop" branch.

 ### Tips